Kreativsoehne/Cookieconsent/readme.md

 # Kreativsoehne - Cookieconsent

-Cookie optin with [cookieconsent](https://www.osano.com/cookieconsent) as the banner and ways to block cookies and external resources.
+Cookie optin with [brainsum/cookieconsent](https://github.com/brainsum/cookieconsent) as the banner/overlay and ways to block cookies and external resources.

 ## Install